-Before jumping to the conclusion that our results are robust to the separability assumption though, we investigate this comparison deeper on a year-to-year basis, as reported in Figure 6.
-Precisely, Figure 6 displays the results for Air transport in panel (a) and for maritime transport in panel (b).
+Before jumping to the conclusion that our results are robust to the separability assumption, however, we investigate this comparison deeper on a year-to-year basis, as shown in Figure 6.
+Specifically, Figure 6 displays the results for air transport in panel (a) and for maritime transport in panel (b).
 In each case, the estimated values (as well as the fitted regression line) under both separability (baseline) and non-separability are reported, for the additive term (upper panel) and the ad-valorem term (lower panel).

-Figure 6: Robustness to the separability assumption (Year-to-year basis) (a) Air Freight (b) Vessel Freight
+Figure 6: Robustness to the separability assumption (year-to-year basis) (a) Air Freight (b) Vessel Freight